c-cube/datalog/README.md

 There are two ways to use `datalog`:

-- With the command line tool, `datalog_cli.native`; just type in
+- With the command line tool, `datalog_cli.native`, or `datalog_cli` if you installed it on your system; just type in

-    $ ./datalog_cli.native [problem_file]
+    $ datalog_cli [problem_file]

-- The library, that should be in `_build/lib.a`.
-It exports a `Datalog` module; the most important interface file is in `datalog/logic.mli`.
-The type for symbols is abstract, the library provides a functor `Datalog.Logic.Make`, but a default implementation with strings as symbols is available as `Datalog.Logic.Default`.
+- The library, that should be in `_build/datalog.a`.
+It is also registered to OCamlfind (in the `datalog` subdirectory).
+It exports a `Datalog`module, the interface of which is described in `datalog.mli`.
+A functor is provided in `Datalog.Logic.Make` to use your own datatype for symbols (constants);
+  however, a default implementation with strings as symbols is available as `Datalog.Logic.Default` (which is used by the parser `Datalog.Parser`).

 A few example files, suffixed with `.pl`, can be found in `tests/`.
 For instance, you can try: